Reconstructing the velocity field beyond the local universe: The Velocity Reconstruction Method

 The parameter $a$ in Equation~\ref{equ:sigpkv} allows us to modify the strictness of this prior term in the reconstruction.
 We have found that the off-diagonal terms are small and therefore can be neglected in the above prior term.
+Note that Equation~\ref{equ:pk} assumes the power spectrum has Gaussian errors; this is valid except on the largest scales.